 - Room temperature

-The reasons are simple enough to understand as large plants would require more water than the smaller ones.
-However, containers which are large do not require excessive watering.
-If the outside temperatures are hot, watering becomes mandatory.
-The presence of high humidity in the atmosphere also calls for more watering for the marijuana plants.
+The reasons are easy to understand as a large plant would require more water than smaller ones.
+However, large containers do not require extreme watering.
+Once the outside temperature is hot, watering is mandatory.
+The presence of high humidity in the atmosphere also needs more watering for marijuana plants.

-During the summer, when the temperatures are very high, the soil tends to dry up and requires more watering.
+During summer, when the temperatures are very high, the soil tends to dry up and requires more watering.
 However, there are frequent problems related to drowning roots when it comes to marijuana plants.
-These problems are as due to the following factors:
+These problems arise due to the following factors:

 - The frequency of watering is too high